 Saunas Vs. Steam Rooms

-The biggest difference between a sauna and a steam room is the humidity.
+The biggest difference between a sauna and a steam room is the humidity level.
 A sauna runs on dry heat at lesser humidity.
 A steam room has higher humidity.

 At a sauna, the heat comes from water hitting dry heated rocks.
 On the other hand, water vapor creates steam in a steam room.